dataswift/DataPlugFacebook/README.md

 ## License

-This work is licensed under the GNU Affero General Public License.
+This work is licensed under the Mozilla Public License Version 2.0.
 Please read the LICENSE file for further details.

 ## Happy data syncing!